• Home

 Picture

 Jim Marlowe and his young son came to Central Europe on a routine scientific assignment: to study the environmental impact of a planned mining operation.
 But nothing in the mountains of Karistan is quite what it seems – from the village witch with her mysterious past to the intrigues of Jim’s employer.
-And hidden in ageless caverns and towering hills is a myth come to life, an awesome inspiring legend that will change the lives of all who enter it’s domain.
+And hidden in ageless caverns and towering hills is a myth come to life, an awesome inspiring legend that will change the lives of all who enter its domain.

 HEART OF STONE